Fresh Start Resource Fair

 The Know Your Rights Housing Workshop for Landlords and Tenants aims to help both landlords and tenants better understand their housing rights.
 The repeating, come-and-go sessions include a brief presentation and time for Q&A. Sessions will focus on topics such as contracts, expectations, landlord and tenant rights, and the eviction process.

-The workshop is offered by BAYOU City Community Court in partnership with the Harris County Civil Courts at Law, Neighborhood Defender Service of Texas, and the Houston Apartment Association together with Hoover Slovacek Law Firm.
+The workshop is offered by BAYOU City Community Court in partnership with the Harris County Civil Courts at Law, Neighborhood Defender Service of Texas, and the Houston Apartment.

-*The information provided during the Free Housing Rights Workshop for Landlords and Tenants is not legal advice.
+*The information provided during the Know Your Rights Housing Workshop for Landlords and Tenants is not legal advice.
 Legal information is not the same as legal advice.
-The information provided during the workshop is not a substitute for, and does not replace the advice or representation of a licensed attorney.
+The information provided during the workshop is not a substitute for, and does not replace, the advice or representation of a licensed attorney.
 You should consult a licensed attorney of your selection to ensure that the information provided during the workshop and your interpretation of it are appropriate for your particular situation.
 You should not and are not authorized to rely on information provided as a source of legal advice.